jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/feedback/fromCoordinators.md

 ⭐⭐⭐☆☆
 Motivated me to read further and had at least one link how to get involved, but not all the elements were linked so I quickly got lost.
 The big picture of the project is there, but i cannot see any detail of where to start learning and what is the latest state. use of emoji's is 🔥

+### on Instructions (timestamp: 12/10/2020 ~15h)
+⭐⭐⭐⭐☆
+Very point-by-point.
+Clear attention for safety considerations.
+Project seems to consist of 3 different parts which are discussed seperately.
+The required wiring is sometimes a bit vague.
+It was easy to find the instructions.